-Formerly a hotel, the building has long been an apartment complex where residents rent small rooms without kitchens.
-Some share bathrooms.
-Although not an official low-income housing complex, many of the tenants have been of lesser means.
+Formerly a hotel, the building has long been an apartment complex where residents rent small rooms without kitchens and some shared bath facilities.
+Although not an official low-income housing complex, many of the tenants traditionally have been of lesser means.

 In late October, Andrews notified the 104 tenants of rent increases averaging about $40 that took effect this month, worrying some about what his plans for the building might be.
 Rents at the hotel will range from $675 to $795 per month.

-Some residents complained to the city and others sought help from a local social services group that assists in landlord-tenant disputes.
-But after the initial uproar subsided, Andrews assured them he has no plans to convert the building to any new uses.
+Some residents complained to the city and other sought help from a local social services group that assists in landlord-tenant disputes.
+But after the initial uproar subsided, Andrews assured them he has no plans to convert the old building to any new uses.